 Helping people to reach their own conclusion requires making time for reflection, and guiding their reflection process through asking them powerful questions, helping them see important factors they previously had not factored in.
 In others words, a coaching approach to encourage reflection and solution co-creation.
 Provide a holistic approach that taps into the head (logic: provide the rationale behind the desired change), the heart (emotions: share personal stories) and the hands (action: provide guidance into the ‘how’).

-We recommend to focus first on helping the team to realise the 'why' of the new culture and the 'what's in it for me'.
+We recommend to focus first on helping the team to realise the ‘why’ of the new culture and the ‘what’s in it for me’.
 Then, and only then, can we start working on developing new attitudes, behaviours and skills.
-The leader of such a project should lead from the back, coaching and supporting through developmental feedback and sharing all necessary information in total transparency in order for the team to know what to do, how to do it and to feel safe and supported to take risks.
+The leader of such a project should lead from the back, coaching and supporting through developmental feedback and sharing all necessary information in total transparency in order for the team to know what to do, how to do it and to feel safe and supported in taking risks.